instea/react-native-snap-shooter/README.md

 * Node.js 6
 * global `react-native-cli` at least version `0.2`

-Since we make "end to end" testing for multiple RN versions the process is slow ( several minutes per version).
+Since we make "end to end" testing for multiple RN versions, the process is slow ( several minutes per version).
 We use [react-native-view-shot](https://github.com/gre/react-native-view-shot) and *snapshots are not guaranteed to be pixel perfect* among other caveats.
 For image comparison we use [jimp](https://github.com/oliver-moran/jimp) that allows us to find image distance so that allows you to find how bad the changes are.

 ## TODO
 Plan for future roughly based on priority (any help is welcomed).
-The code will also need more proper error handling that hopefully will improve over time.

 - [x] basic IOS prototype for taking snapshots/screenshots
 - [x] compare images
 - [x] wildcard RN versions
 - [x] "diff runs" ( will check only new RN versions etc)
-- [ ] Android support
+- [x] Android support
 - [ ] ability to set target simulator(s)
 - [ ] more suitable output format
 - [ ] ability to take more snapshots
 - [ ] more flexible configuration options
+- [ ] dissect RN on commit level

+If you are interested in a particular feature, raise a issue (or +1 existing one).
+PRs are welcomed.

 ## Troubleshooting
 ### Android does not receive snapshots